Joel Williams (offensive lineman)

-Pro career
+Professional career

 He was drafted in the 22nd round of the 1948 NFL draft by the Washington Redskins.

 In March 1948 he was signed by the 49ers of the All-America Football Conference.
 He helped the 49ers have a record-setting rushing attack: the team rushed for a staggering 3,653 yards in only fourteen games, a professional football record that still stands.
 Nonetheless, he was released in August 1949, just before the 1949 season started.

 Later in 1949, he was playing with the minor league Richmond Rebels when he was signed by the Redskins; but the Redskins had to give him up after the Rebels sued.
 That season he made the American Football league's All-AFL team and helped them to win the League Championship over the Patterson Panthers.

 In the summer of 1950 he was purchase by the Colts and spent the 1950 NFL season with them.

-Early in the next year he was drafted by the New York Giants in the 7th Round (85th overall) of the 1951 NFL draft.
+When the Colts disbanded after the 1950 season he was drafted by the New York Giants in the 7th Round (85th overall) of the 1951 NFL draft.
 He became a free agent and then signed with the Giants.
-But he never played with New York and instead headed to Canada where he spent two years playing professionally in the Canadian Football League (CFL), which at the time was offering pay competitive to the NFL.
-He played one season with the Eskimos and one with the Tiger-Cats.
+But he never played with New York and instead, a month after signing with the Giants he headed to Canada after signing with the Eskimos which offered competitive pay.
+He played in 13 games for the Eskimos, missing a few with a knee injury, but returned for the playoffs where he had 2 interceptions in the first game against Winnipeg, helping the Eskimos to win 4-1.

+The Eskimos decided not to resign Williams and he signe with the Hamilton Tiger-Cats in July of 1952.
+He played in two games for the Ti-Cats throughout the season and was cut in late September to meet the Oct 1 import player deadline.

 In 1950, he also worked as an assistant coach at Angelo State University.